Inventory of the Assembly Labor and Employment Committee Records

 Arrangement

-Arranged by index and then alphabetically by subject tile.
+Arranged alphabetically by subject title.

 Scope and Content Note

-Subject files created by the committee may include correspondence, background materials, notes, reports, newspaper clippings, and subcommittee information.
+Subject Files created by the committee may include correspondence, background materials, notes, reports, newspaper clippings, and subcommittee information.
 Of particular note are those files related to the intense debates over the proposed shut down of Cal-OSHA under the Deukmejian Administration in 1987.
 Researchers may also be interested in files related to the underground economy in the construction industry, the regulation of work hazards, toxic material handling, apprenticeship programs and debates over pensions for public employees.
 Committee consultant files provide insight into such issues as racism in construction unions in the late 1960s, the grape strike and grape boycott of 1975 and the many debates over a labor relations law for farm workers in the 1970s and 1980s.

-Series 4.
-Administrative Files, 1959-1986
+Series 4 Administrative Files 1959-1986

 Physical Description: 21 file folders, 1 volume